Terms & Conditions

 Payment is required in full before attendance to a class.
 To ensure you are guaranteed a place on a course, it is advisable to book online.
 By completing a booking form, you have acknowledged that you are aware of our terms and conditions.
 Confirmation of your booking will be forwarded by email.
 It is the client’s responsibility to ensure they arrive at the right venue and at the correct time.
 Pet Potential reserve the right of attendance for all courses and training services.

-We cannot guarantee a place on a course unless prior payment has been made via our online booking, a bank transfer or cash.
-We are no longer able to take cheques as payment.
+We cannot guarantee a place on a course unless prior payment has been made via our online booking or bank transfer.
+We are no longer able to take cheques or cash as payment.
 If you request a place on a course without paying by return of a booking form, there is no assurance a space will be available on commencement of the course.
 We will endeavour to contact you when places are limited.

-We limit the number of dogs in our classes to provide the appropriate trainer to dog ratio.
+We limit the number of dogs in our classes and workshops to provide the appropriate trainer to dog ratio.
 Booking in advance guarantees a place on our courses.

 You must not knowingly book a dog that shows aggression or nervousness onto a training course, unless it is a specific course that is intended to address these issues.
 We reserve the right to excuse dogs that are aggressive in class unless we have assessed your dog.
 If you do not advise us of potential problems and your dog shows aggression in class, you will not be entitled to a refund.
 Contact us if you are not sure whether a class is suitable for your dog.
 If you are unsure about the suitability of your dog in class and have not asked us to assess your dog before your attendance, you will not be refunded if your dog is unsuitable for the class you have booked.
 If we have agreed to your dog attending but the dog is not suited to the class environment, we will offer you alternative arrangements, such as working with you on a one-to-one basis.